9:30 AM - 1:00 PM, 4:30 PM - 9:00 PM

 • Friction and trauma – Cheek biting, ill-fitting dentures, or braces can cause repeated irritation.

-• Oral lichen planus – A chronic inflammatory condition that leads to white, lacy patches or peeling inside the cheeks and gums.
+• Oral lichen planus – leads to white, lacy patches or peeling inside the cheeks and gums.

 Causes of Skin Peeling Inside Mouth